aws/aws-secretsmanager-agent/README.md

 1. Create a Dockerfile for your client application\.

 1. Create a Docker Compose file to run both containers, being sure that they use the same network interface\.
 This is necessary because the Secrets Manager Agent does not accept requests from outside the localhost interface\.
 The following example shows a Docker Compose file where the `network_mode` key attaches the `secrets-manager-agent` container to the network namespace of the `client-application` container, which allows them to share the same network interface\.

     **Important**

     You must load AWS credentials and the SSRF token for the application to be able to use the Secrets Manager Agent\.
-See the following:
+For EKS and ECS, see the following:

     [Manage access](https://docs.aws.amazon.com/eks/latest/userguide/cluster-auth.html) in the *Amazon Elastic Kubernetes Service User Guide*

     [Amazon ECS task IAM role](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task-iam-roles.html) in the *Amazon Elastic Container Service Developer Guide*

    ```yaml
    version: '3'